metal3-io/cluster-api-provider-metal3/docs/api.md

   sum of the offset and the multiplication of the index and the step.
 - **index*Hex** : All the `index` function can be suffixed with `Hex` to get the same value in hexadecimal format.
+- **bareMetalHostMACByName**: Takes a string as parameter and returns the MAC address of the nic identified by a name matching the parameter.

 In addition, there will be by default a `uuid` key in the metadata with the BareMetalHost UID as value set by Baremetal Operator.